 Make sure everyone that is traveling to the Caribbean has a passport and visa (if applicable).
 Most Caribbean islands do not require visas for U.S. citizens for a stay up to 30 days.
 Visit VisaHQ for country specific visa information.

-If a visa is required, obtain it from the appropriate foreign consular representative before proceeding abroad.
+You must obtain a visa from the appropriate foreign consular representative before proceeding abroad.
 Allow sufficient time for processing your visa application especially if you are applying by mail.
-Do check the embassy rules as they are constantly updated.
-You can find a list of foreign embassies in the U.S. here: https://www.state.gov/s/cpr/32122.htm.
+Most foreign consular representatives are located in principal cities and in many instances a traveler may be required to obtain visas from the consular office in the area of his/her residence.
+Embassies & Consulates in the U.S.